Cirkit Designer Logo

 • Solution: Verify the power supply voltage and ensure proper decoupling.

-3. Peripherals Not Working
+3. Peripherals Not Working:

 FAQs

-• Q: How do I reset the microcontroller?
+3. How do I reset the microcontroller?

-• Q: Can I use the internal oscillator instead of an external crystal?
+4. Can I use the internal oscillator?